How To Feed A Loon

 Don’t Overcook the Pasta – When making the pasta, don’t roll it out too thin.
 Roll it to no more than the third or fourth setting.
 Then, only cook it for 3 minutes and then drain immediately.
 If not using the pasta right away, you can toss it with a little olive oil.

-Go Easy on the Truffle Oil - The white truffle oil truly takes this dish to an amazing level.
+Go Easy on the Truffle Oil – The white truffle oil truly takes this dish to an amazing level.
 But be careful, a little goes a long way.
-We pour half of the sauce over the pasta, then add 2 tbsp of truffle oil, toss it all together, and then top with the remaining sauce.
-You may try only 1 tbsp of the truffle oil, taste, and add more if desired.
+We pour half of the sauce over the pasta, then add 2 tablespoon of truffle oil, toss it all together, and then top with the remaining sauce.
+You may try only 1 tablespoon of the truffle oil, taste, and add more if desired.

 EXPERT TIP: Once the pasta has cooked (typically only 3 minutes is needed for fresh), drain completely, and then add to your pasta bowl.
 Toss with the butter and Parmesan cheese.
 Be gentle.
 Don’t let the pasta sit for too long before adding the sauce.